 Do you have enough spare time to care for a dog?

 Dogs can be incredibly demanding – you can’t just ignore them if you are busy or tired from a hectic day.
 You need to spend time playing with them, grooming them, walking them, and feeding them; a dog is a lot of work.

 If your children have promised to take care of the walks, grooming and feeding, it is important that they are old enough to know what this entails.
 Otherwise, you may end up doing everything for the dog or puppy yourself.

 Before choosing to take on a dog, it is important that you are aware of how much hard work a dog can be.
-Many dogs and puppies end up in animal shelters because their owners just didn’t realise how much time a dog would take up.
+Many dogs and puppies end up in animal shelters because their owners just didn’t realize how much time a dog would take up.

 Be responsible and consider whether you and your family have the time to adequately care for a dog and give it all the attention it needs.